feictions/feictions/README.md

 ### 👀 about me:

 - I am a second year in computer science at McGill University 🇨🇦
-- I love to play games :)
+- I love to play games, do game dev, as well as hackathons :)

 ### :handshake: reach me through
    <div>